AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 ### A bit about strings

-In Elixir you can even match text.
+In Elixir you can even match the text.
 Nice, isn't it?
-But text is an array of bytes, so, it's pretty much obvious why can we do it.
+But text, or strings, are arrays of bytes, so, it's pretty much obvious why can we do it.

 ```elixir
 iex(0)> partial = fn